katanox/tabour/README.md

 <tr>
 <td><pre>tabour.sqs.max-number-of-messages</pre></td>
 <td><pre>10</pre></td>
 <td>Configure the maximum number of messages that should be retrieved during one poll to the Amazon SQS system.
 This number must be a positive, non-zero number that has a maximum number of 10.
-Values higher then 10 are currently not supported by the queueing system. the maximum number of messages (between 1-10)</td>
+Values higher then 10 are currently not supported by the queueing system.</td>
 </tr>
 <tr>
 <td><pre>tabour.sqs.core-pool-size</pre></td>